-Tsunayoshi "Tsuna" Sawada is a loser.
-A really big loser.
-Last in his class, inept at sports, and generally disliked by the populace of his school.He's also in line to become Boss of the Vongola crime family.Tsuna doesn't believe it at first, but when his 'home tutor', a diminutive hitman named Reborn, arrives and shoots him (apparently) dead, he gains unstoppable determination and becomes able to do a host of amazing feats and command the respect of others... just the sort of thing he needs to turn his life around.However the life of a mafia boss is fraught with danger, and Tsuna and his new 'family' must become stronger if they are to survive the competition.A popular Shonen Jump manga series by Akira Amano (known simply as Reborn! in the Viz translation) with an anime adaptation that ran from 2006 to 2010.
-The latter is available free and legally with English subtitles at Crunchyroll and Hulu, but only in certain areas.Some interesting fan-works have also been created for this series, most notably the popular roleplay forum, KHR Nuova RPAfter eight years of serialization, the series came to an end in 2012 with a total of 409 chapters.
+Tsunayoshi "Tsuna" Sawada is a loser; last in his class, inept at sports, and generally disliked by the populace of his school.He's also next in line to become Boss of the Vongola crime family.Tsuna doesn't believe it at first, but when his 'home tutor', a diminutive hitman named Reborn, arrives and shoots him (apparently) dead, he gains unstoppable determination and becomes able to do a host of amazing feats and command the respect of others... just the sort of thing he needs to turn his life around.However, the life of a mafia boss is fraught with danger, and Tsuna and his new 'family' must become stronger if they are to survive the competition.A popular Shonen Jump manga series by Akira Amano (known simply as Reborn! in the Viz translation) with an anime adaptation that ran from 2006 to 2010.
+The latter is available free and legally with English subtitles at Crunchyroll and Hulu, but only in certain areas.Some interesting fan-works have also been created for this series, most notably the popular roleplay forum, KHR Nuova RP.After eight years of serialization, the series came to an end in 2012 with a total of 409 chapters.

 The Liquidation Committee of Simon Middle School could qualify as well, since they're practically an expy of the Disciplinary Committee.

-Abusive Parents: Honestly, both of Tsuna's parents can't really count as being very good parents.
+Abusive Parents: Honestly, neither of Tsuna's parents can really count as very good.
 His mother, although she loves him, constantly belittles him and cares little about doing anything about his future.
-His father is a Disappeared Dad who, without asking him about his opinion, decides to force him to become a Mafia crime lord that will be targeted by countless assassins.
+His father is a Disappeared Dad who, without asking his opinion, decides to force him to become a Mafia crime lord that will be targeted by countless assassins.

-Action Girl: Lal Mirch.
+Action Girl: Bianchi, Lal Mirch.
 Chrome might get there, someday.

 Adaptation Expansion: The "Arcobaleno Trials" and the "Inheritance Succession/Vongola Primo" filler arcs in the anime expanded on the backstories of the titled characters including The Reveal that it was Daemon Spade, Vongola's first mist guardian, who forced Primo to move to Japan, as well as giving Yuni some character development.